Commercial Manager - Science

 Support and maintain accurate record keeping and administration of commercial activities across the Science category including supporting and driving our transparency obligations and driving reporting of commercial activities.
 Administering commercial activities also includes tender management on e-sourcing platform (Atamis).Profile

-Experience of procurement in either in the public sector.
+Experience of procurement in either in the public sector or Science Category.

 Evidence of developing, implementing, and administering purchasing strategies and drafting contracts that require analysis, comparison, and assessment.